Nadav-Ruskin/configsite/readme.md

 `debian/configsite.service`: A systemd unit file, automatically picked up and installed by `dh`.
 I had to install the package once to learn exactly where it will be installed, to know what paths to put in it.
 The variables are arcane, gathered from multiple and conflicting "how to create systemv unit file" guides.

-`debian/configsite.triggers`: tells dpkg what packages you're interested in.
-The package currently only says that it wants `python3`, althought it probably requires `python3-venv` too.
+`debian/configsite.triggers`: Tells dpkg what packages you're interested in.
+The package currently only says that it wants `python3`, although it probably requires `python3-venv` too.
 Need to test that. __Crappy pitfall__: File has to end with newline.

 `debian/control`: Arcane, not sure what the difference between it and `debian/configsite.triggers` is.
 It claims to do things like tell you what packages are required.

 `debian/rules`: A makefile.
-Currenlty just says to use `dh` on the target with some additional flags.
+Currently just says to use `dh` on the target with some additional flags.

 >#### A note about the dockerfiles:
 > They'll try to install configsite .deb packages if they find them in the `/dockerfiles` folder.
 It's just a convenience thing, originally intended to test the systemd unit files.
 However, docker doesn't use systemd...